MageMasher/defalt/README.md

 and paste the relevant function into the REPL, change it a bit and press enter, thus making an invisible change that you will forget about in half an hour.
-You can change your code in place, with a `;;TODO remove this` and happily ignore your comment and deploy to your mocked code to production at the end of a long a difficult day.
+You can change your code in place, with a `;;TODO remove this` and happily ignore your comment and deploy your mocked code to production at the end of a long and difficult day.

 defalt attempts to provide a way out.
-It provides the tools to define alternative implementation of methods, to dynamically switch between those alternatives, and to easily inspect which version is currently in effect.
+It provides the tools to define alternative implementations of methods, to dynamically switch between those alternatives, and to easily inspect which version is currently in effect.